ameseee/kwk-curriculum-site/web-app/lessons/js-forms/index.md

 What was the line of code that allowed us to access the information the user typed in?
 What's new to us about this line of code?
 Note: the location of this is very important; it must be _inside_ the event handler.

 ## Forms

-In the HTML Forms lesson, we wrapped inputs in a `form` element.
-In this lesson, we've just left `input` elements floating around.
+Earlier in the lesson, we wrapped inputs in a `form` element.
+In the example above, we've just left `input` elements floating around.
 The `form` element has some default behavior that can be tricky, but we'll briefly go into it.

 By default, when a `form` is submitted, it will attempt to send that request somewhere (to our back-end, if we had one), then refresh the page.
 This is not ideal for us because we don't actually want to send information off or refresh the page.
 The video below illustrates the default behavior: